 Finally, you might be offered a payment over and above what you are strictly entitled to.
 Often, any extra payments will be conditional on you signing up to a Settlement Agreement.

-If your employer plans to make large-scale redundancies (over 20 in one workplace) it has to enter into collective consultation with either the recognised trade union(s) or elected employee representatives.
+If your employer plans to make large-scale redundancies (20 or more within 90 days) it has to enter into collective consultation with either the recognised trade union(s) or elected employee representatives.
 You may be asked to participate in an election and be given information through your representative before you have any idea as to whether you are likely to be made redundant yourself.

 If you are personally at risk of redundancy, then the employer is also obliged to consult with you individually.
 (If there needs to be collective consultation too, then the collective stage takes place first.)